KaiyangZhou/Dassl.pytorch/README.md

 --output-dir output/source_only_office31
 ```

-`$DATA` denotes the location where datasets are installed. `--dataset-config-file` loads the common setting for the dataset such as image size and model architecture. `--config-file` loads the algorithm-specific setting such as hyper-parameters and optimization parameters.
+`$DATA` denotes the location where datasets are installed. `--dataset-config-file` loads the common setting for the dataset (Office-31 in this case) such as image size and model architecture. `--config-file` loads the algorithm-specific setting such as hyper-parameters and optimization parameters.

 To use multiple sources, namely the multi-source domain adaptation task, one just needs to add more sources to `--source-domains`.
 For instance, to train a source-only baseline on miniDomainNet, one can do